-Volcanoes & Earthquakes School Workshops
+Volcanoes and Earthquakes School Workshops

 One of the most popular Physical Geography topics we are asked for at Key Stage 2 is volcanoes.
 Often requested alongside earthquakes and natural disasters, volcanic processes are very visual, and they illustrate an incredible earth process in a very dangerous and explosive way that really appeals to school children.